BUG1989/caffe-int8-convert-tools/README.md

 | ResNet18        | 65.49% | 86.56% | 65.30% | 86.52% | -0.19%    | -0.04%    |
 | ResNet50        | 71.80% | 89.90% | 71.76% | 90.06% | -0.04%    | +0.16%    |

-#### We used VOC0712,MSCOCO Dataset to complete some detection test.
+#### We use VOC0712,MSCOCO Dataset to complete some detection test.

 | Type         | Detail         |
 | ------------ | -------------- |